 The ups and downs of download and upload speeds.

 In addition to internet speed, It’s also important to think about download and upload speeds.
 Download speed is a measure of how quickly your connection can retrieve data from the internet (think web pages, videos, and those adorable photos of Aunt Gertude’s cat in a little Halloween costume).
+A good download speed is usually at or above 25 Mbps.
 Upload speeds are an indicator of how quickly your internet connection can send data from your devices up to the internet (think uploading a video to YouTube and sending attachments through email, such as a thank-you message to Aunt Gertie).
+A good upload speed is usually 5 Mbps.
 Typically, unless you are dealing with extra large files, upload speeds are not as important as download speeds.

 It’s a craze that looks like it’s here to stay, and for over 200 million Americans, it’s crazy fun.
-Yep, that the number of people across the country who are online gaming on at least one type of device, with more than half of those who online game, playing on multiple platforms.
+Yep, that the number of people across the country who are online gaming on at least one type of device, with over half of the gamers playing on multiple platforms.

 Three key internet connection factors will affect your online gaming experience relating to internet speed: upload and download speeds (which we’ve discussed) and ping rate, which refers to the span of time from when a message is sent from one location on the internet to another and back.